 How to Find Outlier Videos on YouTube

 Outlier videos reveal what content truly resonates with an audience.
+With over 800 million videos on YouTube, finding the ones that break through the noise requires a systematic approach.
+You can use tools like Google Trends to validate whether a topic is rising or fading.
 This step-by-step guide shows you how to identify videos performing 3-10x above channel averages and extract actionable patterns for your own content.

 What Makes a Video an “Outlier”?